 The change will take effect when the next available distribution is created in the database.
 The reports incorporate longitudinal analysis of data over time, therefore information relating to method details and analyte requirements are strictly time dependent.
 For this reason, we need adequate notice of any changes in the database regarding the range of analytes, method/analyser details.
 In order to guarantee that the changes are processed for the correct distribution, please ensure that the new details are sent to us at least 5 working days prior to the dispatch date of a programme.
 Unfortunately, it will not be possible to process method changes or analyte additions once a Distribution has been created.

-All results for our Laboratory EQA Schemes must be returned via our website (deadline by midnight on the “return by” date).
-Results can be entered via our Weqas Interactive page.
+All results for our Laboratory EQA programmes must be returned via our website (deadline by midnight on the “return by” date).
+Results can be entered via our Weqas Interactive

 Yes, we can check poor performance issues and if necessary we can provide samples free of charge for troubleshooting purposes.
 Participants outside of the UK may be asked to contribute towards the shipping costs.

 Yes we can however, we may charge for this service.
 Please contact us for advice.

 If a transcription error is found before the report has been released, then an amendment can be requested by completing a transcription error form.
 Once this form is returned to us, please allow some time for the amendment to be processed.
 The transcription error form can be downloaded from our Resources Library

 or please follow the link

 provided.
 Please note that requests to amend results following discovery of a transcription error must be submitted in writing to Weqas along with evidence of original analyser result.
 It is the responsibility of the participant to notify the programme organiser as soon as possible that a “blunder” e.g. transcription error, has occurred.
 Notification must be made within the “late returns” policy window.

 These are our most common customer and participant queries.
-If you have a query that isn’t answered on this page please don’t hesitate to contact us for support by clicking here.
+If you have a query that isn’t answered on this page please don’t hesitate to contact us for support.